DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Related work

-Several works leverage DMAs for fine-grained compute-communication overlap~\cite{async-tp,cutlass_dist_gemm,zheng2025tritondistributedprogrammingoverlappingkernels}.
-Some of these only require a GPU to perform a single peer-to-peer copy to another GPU rather than a collective which is not performant on an MI300x node as they under utilize its network bandwidth~\cite{async-tp,cutlass_dist_gemm}.
-Others rely on {\tt pcpy}-like variant which under performs for KB-MB sizes~\cite{zheng2025tritondistributedprogrammingoverlappingkernels}.
-Other works require hardware modifications to initiate DMA transfers~\cite{pati2024t3}.
+\textbf{DMA Offload of Other ML Communication:} Several works leverage DMAs for fine-grained compute-communication overlap~\cite{async-tp,cutlass_dist_gemm,zheng2025tritondistributedprogrammingoverlappingkernels}.
+Some of these only require a GPU to perform a single peer-to-peer copy to another GPU rather than a collective which is not performant on all topologies as they can under utilize its network bandwidth~\cite{async-tp,cutlass_dist_gemm}.
+Others rely on \textit{pcpy}-like variant which under performs for KB-MB sizes~\cite{zheng2025tritondistributedprogrammingoverlappingkernels}.
 Nevertheless, insights from this work can benefit such fine-grained mechanisms involving small-size transfers/collectives.

+Recent works have also evaluated DMA performance for KV cache offload to CPU while highlighting DMA overheads for small-sized/latency-bound transfers required to fetch many non-contiguous KV cache blocks from CPU~\cite{xie2025strata,vllm_kv_offload}.
+These works either revert back to GPU compute cores for performance or make the blocks larger (by storing all layers' KV cache contiguous in memory).
+We show that the latter can still suffer from overheads that our optimized DMA offload prototypes reduce.
+Several ML inference techniques require similar state transfers; KV cache transfers between prefill and decode systems in a disaggregated setups~\cite{patel2024splitwise}, fetching of required MoE weights when offloaded to CPU~\cite{kamahori2024fiddler} and more.
+While not evaluated, our optimizations are applicable in many such scenarios.

+\textbf{DMA Offload of Latency-bound Transfers:} While some prior works have attempted to reduce DMA offload overheads, they require considerable hardware-software changes.
+As an example, prior works focus on small-sized DMA transfers by proposing GPU thread-initiated DMA prototype which requires considerable software and hardware changes~\cite{hwang2023ark}.
+Other works require hardware modifications to track and trigger compute and DMA communication~\cite{pati2024t3}.
+This work, in contrast relies on existing hardware, while demonstrating performance benefits of optimizations on collective operators and end-to-end ML inference on real hardware.
+It further proposes and prototypes simple API and runtime extensions to expose these optimizations to users/frameworks.